hector-munachi/hector-munachi/README.md

 ___
 👨‍💻I'm looking to solve real world problems and bring some value to my clients.
 I have a passion for learning and sharing knowledge.

-🧐Currently, working with and learning - React | Python | AWS.
+🧐Always learning, currently working with and learning - React | Python | AWS.

 🤝I would like to collaborate on Front-end and Back-end technologies.